EvanZhouDev/TetrisAPI/README.md

 ## maxY()
 Finds the maximum y level that this piece can be in, without overlapping with the stationary array.

-## createRotation()
+## createRotations()
 A function that generates all of the rotations for the piece, stored in the PieceNotation.ROTATIONS "constant".
+This function is automatically called on init

 ## rotate(right)
 A way to rotate the piece.
 Set the parameter to true to rate